dwarvesf/brainery/changelog/2020-in-a-flashback.md

 We’ve been conducting Dwarves Radio Talk, a weekly talkshow where we pitch in our favorite topics on engineering, product design, startup and skills management.
 Knowledge sharing should really be a thing to encourage.
 It’s the best practices we sort out after a long time working in this field, and we can’t help but bringing them outside.

-Anyone with the same interest, or curiosity, is welcome to join us at Discord
+Anyone with the same interest, or curiosity, is welcome to join us at Discord.

 ![](assets/2020-in-a-flashback_8f42ebd6dd1501246748c512e445f960_md5.webp)